 Each structure uses different visual cues to express the same information.
-I and my readers quickly get used to thinking about and describing structures in different ways.
+My readers and I quickly get used to thinking about and describing structures in different ways.
 Sometimes colors are most pertinent, sometimes sizes, sometimes letters and line shading.
-With large or complex structures, it is often important to be able to describe the same figure in different ways, approaching it repeatedly from different angles until all the descriptions synergies in my mind and give me a well-formed, comprehensive image.
+With large or complex structures, it is important to be able to describe the same figure in different ways, approaching it repeatedly from different angles until all the descriptions synergize in my mind and give me a comprehensive image.

-Generally to begin approaching a unfamiliar structure, I have the reader identify the longest chain of repeating components, and then describe what branches off from this chain.
+Generally, to begin approaching an unfamiliar structure, I have the reader identify the longest chain of repeating components and then describe what branches off from this chain.
 This can work very well for organic compounds, but it is not always useful.
 It is always important to follow the logic of the molecule.
 If there is a central ring structure, begin with that and describe what branches out from it in a clockwise progression.
 If there isn’t a clear central pattern, I usually ask them to describe everything working from the left to the right.

 I would ask the readers to describe any general trends: for example, the green line has a steep upward climb from 100 to 200 ns.
 This is a mathematical approach to understanding molecular motion that avoided visual dependence and instead utilized a reader’s detailing of minima, maxima, plateaus and other features on a Cartesian plot.
 Mathematical approaches like this are often a good alternative for visually-impaired researchers, and can, as in the case of my project, lead to unique discoveries that sighted students pass over.See Alternative Visualizations for more information on performing research on complex protein structures.

 A computer terminal can be thought of as the portal to all the inner workings of the computer.
-It’s a different way to see the information in your computer.
-Rater than image based, it’s text based.
-You can use it to maneuver through the computer’s folders and files via typed commands, rather than a cursor.
+It’s a different way to see the information on your computer.
+Rather than being image-based, it’s text-based.
+You can use it to maneuver through the computer’s folders and files with typed commands, rather than with a cursor.

-When my reader and I come upon a plot, I always start by having them define the x and y axes, and then I have them trace the general shape of the lines on the back of my hand, starting in the bottom left corner of the plot.
+When my reader and I come upon a plot, I always start by having them define the x- and y-axes, and then I have them trace the general shape of the lines on the back of my hand, starting in the bottom left corner of the plot.
 From here, I ask if there are any patterns or distinctive features.
-I ask if there is a maximum, if there is a minimum, if the lines form a curved shape or a parabola.
+I ask whether there is a maximum, whether there is a minimum, and whether the lines form a curved shape or a parabola.